Skip to content

 With template and command created, configure the Alteon device to use script-based backup.

-• Command Category: Select category containing the Expect script command (from Step 4)
+• Command Group (required): select the group containing the Expect script command (from Step 4), for example Routers

 Click Save to store device settings.
 Device is now configured for script-based backup.